MonishGosar/Contractify/README.md

 # Contractual Documentation Summarization & QnA Chatbot

 This project provides a Streamlit-based web application for processing, summarizing, and interacting with contractual documents.
-It uses natural language processing and machine learning techniques to extract information from PDFs, generate summaries, and answer questions based on the document content.
+It uses Retrieval-Augmented Generation (RAG) and other natural language processing techniques to extract information from PDFs, generate summaries, and answer questions based on the document content.

 ## Features

 - PDF document upload and text extraction
 - Automatic document summarization
-- Question-answering capability based on document content
+- Question-answering capability using RAG
 - User-friendly web interface

+## How it Works

+1. *Document Processing*: The application extracts text from uploaded PDF documents and splits it into manageable chunks.

+2. *Vectorization*: Text chunks are converted into vector embeddings using HuggingFace embeddings and stored in a FAISS vector database.

+3. *Summarization*: The application generates a concise summary of the document using the Ollama LLM.

+4. *Question Answering*: When a user asks a question, the system:
+   - Retrieves relevant text chunks from the vector store (Retrieval)
+   - Combines these chunks with the question to prompt the LLM (Augmented Generation)
+   - Generates an answer based on the retrieved context and the question

+This approach allows the system to provide accurate, context-aware answers even for large documents.

 ## Requirements